ricalo/blog/_posts/2019-03-16-install-powerline-ubuntu.md

 toc: true
 ---

-Learn how to install the Powerline status plugin for vim, bash, tmux, and others.
+Learn how to install the Powerline status plugin for Vim, Bash, and tmux on Ubuntu Linux.
+Get useful information on your shell prompt and make your terminal look beautiful.

 Powerline is a text-based tool that provides useful information in a variety of contexts.
 The following screenshot shows Powerline displaying information about